ghaiklor/kittik/doc/api/Kittik.md

 <a name="Deck"></a>

 ## Deck
-Implements Presentation class.
-Responsible for switching slide and running the presentation.
+Deck class is responsible for managing slides and their rendering.

 **Kind**: global class
 **Since**: 1.0.0
-**Version**: 1.0.0

 * [Deck](#Deck)
     * [new Deck(declaration)](#new_Deck_new)